Manage data

 Find data

-Tips for those who want to use open data for studies, research or environmental monitoring and assessment.
+Advice for those who want to use open data for research, environmental monitoring and assessment, or studies.

-SLU students and employees have access to digital maps and geodata from several authorities and historical maps from Lantmäteriet from the 17th century onwards.
+Students and staff have access to digital maps and geodata from a number of different authorities, including the Swedish mapping, cadastral and land registration authority’s historical maps from the 17th century onwards.